cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   the key-entry dialogs for Caesar, monoalphabetic substitution, Vigenère, Scytale, permutation and homophones.

-- CrypTool can be installed and used without having administrator access rights.
+- CrypTool can be used without having administrator access rights.
   Different users at the same PC can have different settings.
   See chapters 3.2 and 4.4 for details.